 - The plan actuary (for TMRS, this is GRS) issues a separate actuarial valuation report specific to each employer, which includes an actuarial certification letter addressed to employer/city management; and

-- The plan (TMRS) engages its auditor (KPMG) to issue a service organization controls 1 (SOC 1) Type 2 report on controls over census data maintained by the plan.
+- The plan (TMRS) engages its auditor (CliftonLarsonAllen or CLA) to issue a System and Organization Controls (SOC 1 Type 2 or SOC) report on controls over census data maintained by the plan.

-The actuarial valuation report and certification letter specific to each employer are contained in the GASB Employer Reporting Package.
+The actuarial valuation report and certification letter specific to each employer are included in the GASB Employer Reporting Package.

 Additionally, the city and its auditor must become comfortable with the city’s fiduciary net position (FNP), the city’s “asset-side” of the net pension liability.
 To meet this requirement, the AICPA guidance includes a best practice solution: